microsoft/PartnerResources/_docs/Skilling/AI ML Academy/index.md

     visualstyle="navlist" showdescrip="false"
 %}

 ## Events (April 2024 Update📰)

 - AI Readiness events: **[AI & ML Partner Prep](https://aka.ms/AIMLPartnerPrep)**

 ## Table of Contents

-The structure of the content is represented in the table below; the overview session is a high-level overview focusing on concepts and principles, while each of the 'module' sessions, Customizable AI through MLOps, will be more in-depth.
-Each session will contain one or more presentations, with several suggested labs and workshop content in each module designed to accommodate various skill levels and time availability.
+The structure of the content is represented in the table below; each of the 'module' sessions, Customizable AI through MLOps, are more in-depth.
+Each session contains one or more presentations -- with suggested labs and workshop content -- designed to accommodate various skill levels.

-Refer to links below for the module breakouts.

 <table>
 <tr>